VirtoCommerce/vc-docs/platform_docs/user_docs/docs/catalog/product-indexing.md

 The Index widget compares the date of product indexing in the search engine with the current indexing date.

 Virto Commerce reindexes automatically whenever one or more items change (e.g., price changes, catalog or shopping cart price rules are created, new categories are added, etc.).
 Reindexing is performed as a background process.
-However, indexing can also be done manually using the 'Build index' functionality.
+However, indexing can also be done manually using the **Build index** functionality.

 To start indexation: